w3c/wai-InvolveUsersEval/content/index.md

 This page is part of a multi-page [Evaluating Web Accessibility resource suite](/test-evaluate/) that outlines different aspects of evaluating web accessibility.
 It is the second of two pages on including users in web projects.

-**Please read [[Including Users in Web Projects for Better, Easier Accessibility]](/planning/involving-users/), which covers broader issues of including users *early* in website design, tool development, standards, and other web projects.**
+**Please read [Including Users in Web Projects for Better, Easier Accessibility](/planning/involving-users/), which covers broader issues of including users *early* in website design, tool development, standards, and other web projects.**

 ## Initial Review {#prelim}

 A first step in evaluating web accessibility is reviewing the website to check for any obvious accessibility problems.
-For example, some checks are in [[Easy Checks – A First Review of Web Accessibility]] (/test-evaluate/preliminary/).
+For example, some checks are in [Easy Checks – A First Review of Web Accessibility](/test-evaluate/preliminary/).

 Even web developers with little accessibility knowledge can find some accessibility issues through an initial review.
 An accessibility expert with first-hand experience of how people with different disabilities interact with the web can: